fermisurfaces/IFermi/docs/src/cli.rst

 The band structure extracted from the vasprun must be processed before the Fermi surface can be generated.
 The two key issues are:

-1. It only contains the irreducible portion of the Brillouin zone (since symmetry was used in the calculation) and therefore does not contain enough information to plot the Fermi surface across the full reciprocal lattice.
+1. It may only contain the irreducible portion of the Brillouin zone (if symmetry was used in the calculation) and therefore may not contain enough information to plot the Fermi surface across the full reciprocal lattice.
-2. It was calculated on a relatively coarse k-point mesh and will therefore produce a rather jagged Fermi surface.
+2. It may have been calculated on a relatively coarse k-point mesh and will therefore produce a rather jagged Fermi surface.

-Both issues can be solved be interpolating the band structure onto a denser k-point mesh.
+Both issues can be solved by interpolating the band structure onto a denser k-point mesh.
 This is achieved by using `BoltzTraP2 <https://gitlab.com/sousaw/BoltzTraP2>`_ to Fourier interpolate the eigenvalues onto a denser mesh that covers the full Brillouin zone.